psakar/update-xml-file-maven-plugin/README.md

 ### Extra options
 The following Maven options are optional
-* -Dupdate - Automatically update versions in target file. (-Dupdate=false is dry-run mode)
+* -DupdateXmlFile.update - Automatically update versions in target file. (-DupdateXmlFile.update=false is dry-run mode)
-* -DstrictMode - Execution fails if a property defined in the configuration file is not found. (-DstrictMode=true is fail-fast mode)
+* -DupdateXmlFile.strictMode - Execution fails if a property defined in the configuration file is not found. (-DupdateXmlFile.strictMode=true is fail-fast mode)

-Default value for -Dupdate is true and -DstricMode is false
+Default value for -DupdateXmlFile.update is true and -DupdateXmlFile.stricMode is false

 ## License